 The Mediation Agreement

 In an effort to preserve the integrity and, in particular, the confidentiality of the process, it will be necessary for the parties with the assistance of their legal representatives, if any, to identify early and to notify all other parties of the persons who are to attend the mediation.
 Those persons are to be identified in and sign the confidentiality undertaking contained within the mediation agreement.

-The completed and signed mediation agreement is to be provided to the mediator no less than 48 hours prior to the commencement of the mediation at which time the mediator will sign it also and distribute a copy by email to the parties.
+The completed and signed mediation agreement is to be provided to the mediator no less than 48 hours prior to the commencement of the mediation at which time, if he has not already done so, the mediator will sign it also and distribute a copy by email to the parties.

 A preliminary conference should be held by telephone or by video.

 Prior to the preliminary conference, the mediator will have distributed proposed directions designed to ensure that the parties and the mediator are fully informed of the facts, matters and circumstances that have given rise to and the real issues in dispute.
 They will include directions concerning:

 (a) the preparation of an agreed mediation book of documents and, if documents are to be provided electronically, the electronic or “file-sharing” means by which it will be made available to the parties and to the mediator.
 For ease or reference, the mediation book should contain an index and be paginated and preferably tabulated; and